recursion-ninja/CSCI-499-2021-Fall/README.md

 ## Academic Violations

 Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
 The college is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.
 Special attention is given to CONTRACT CHEATING (this is where students have work completed on their behalf which is then submitted for academic credit).

 ## Email

-Emails to the instructor must be via a CUNY Hunter College email addresses for FERPA reasons.
+Emails to the instructor must be via a CUNY Hunter College email addresses for [FERPA reasons](#family-educational-rights-and-privacy-act-ferpa).
 Also, include the class name or number in the subject line of the email.
-Please post all class-related discussion on the Bb discussion board.
-Also, please ensure that your *correct* email address is entered into the CUNY Blackboard.

 ## Computer Science Facilities & Labs

 All computer science students can use any of the general-purpose labs throughout Hunter College.
 In addition, computer science majors and students enrolled in CSCI courses can an obtain an account on the Computer Science Department Network.
 More information can be found on the [Computer Science Department's website](http://www.hunter.cuny.edu/csci/about-cs/computer-science-facilities-labs).

 ## Counseling & Wellness Services

 Counseling & Wellness Services (CWS) provides mental health, health and wellness services aimed at enhancing students' quality of life and maximizing personal and academic growth and development.
 More information can be found on the [Counseling & Wellness Services website](http://www.hunter.cuny.edu/studentservices/counseling-and-wellness).

 ## Special Needs